 In the event discontinued services, the student will be notified in writing, via the College’s Electronic-Mail (Email) system.
 If the student believes the reason for discontinuing service is not justified or the student is not satisfied with the disability-related academic adjustment provided in a specific course or have problems with a specific instructor, the following steps should be taken:

-3. If, after consulting with the Dean of Special Programs/ADA Coordinator, students are still not satisfied, they may appeal via the Student Grievance Process. (see current college catalog, Grievance Policy for Students.
+4. Finally, if the student is not satisfied with the outcome of meeting with the Dean of Student Services, they may appeal via the Student Grievance Process. (see current college catalog, Grievance Policy for Students).

 It is the policy of the Yosemite Community College District to provide an environment free of unlawful discrimination.
 Discrimination on the basis of ethnic group identification, religion, age, sex, sexual orientation, color or physical or mental disability in the District’s programs, activities and work environment is unlawful and will not be tolerated by the District.

 La declaración de principios del Distrito Colegial Comunitario de Yosemite es de proveer un ambiente libre de discriminación ilegal.
 El distrito no tolera y es ilegal la discriminación basada en identificación con un grupo étnico, religión, edad, sexo, orientación sexual, color de la piel o discapacidad física o mental en los programas del distrito, las actividades colegiales y el area de trabajo.